-I also lived opposite one of the best bakeries in Bilbao, Martina de Zuricalday and the Hotel Ercilla bakery so I was surrounded by the best Basque desserts!
+I was living close to two of the best bakeries in Bilbao so I was surrounded by the best Basque desserts.

-Who can resist the combination of whipped cream, juicy sponge cake and pastry cream? and what about to add a layer of crunchy Ruby Granola, a superb Goxua.
+Who can resist the combination of whipped cream, juicy sponge cake and custard cream?
+And when you add a layer of crunchy Granola, you get a superb Goxua.

 Instructions to make Goxua:

 For the sponge cake: Preheat the oven to 180°C.

 Beat the eggs with the electric mixer, add the sugar and continue beating, add the milk and the olive oil

 In another bowl, sift the flour with the yeast, baking soda, vanilla and salt and add this mixture to the egg mixture, mixing well with a spatula or wooden spoon until it is a homogeneous dough.

 Grease a mould and line it with baking paper, pour the mixture into the mould and bake for about half an hour or until it comes out dry when you prick it with a fine knife.